Nektar1D is our in-house computer code for solving the nonlinear, one-dimensional (1-D) equations of

 Symmetry, 2021; Am J Physiol,

-coupled to a 3-D cardiac electromechanics model that allows us to study the effects of pulse wave propagation on cardiac function (
+coupled to a 3-D cardiac electromechanics model, enabling studies on the effects of pulse wave propagation on cardiac function (

 Comput Mech, 2022).